Mjz86/C_colon/mcc.md

 the explicit synth is more appropriate for formal proof engines or similar things, there can be a compiler flag to also info dump on implicit synth and that hits at missed static optimizations opertonities.

+- `weak_predictable`( default):
+a weak predictable call must not do a longjump or setjump ,
+an `weak_predictable`  expression must be composed of only other `weak_predictable`  expressions OR must be casted via `unsafe(as-weak_predictable)` . the behaviour is undefined if the function  long jumps to non `weak_predictable` functions or is entered via a setjump or a computed goto. this is the deafult because RAII  clean up code must run.

+- `predictable`:
+is  `weak_predictable`  and, a predictable call must not do a longjump , terminate,  or a dynamic call ( through a function pointer or dll), an `predictable`  expression must be composed of only other `predictable`  expressions OR must be casted via `unsafe(as-predictable)` . the behaviour is undefined if a predictable function  jumps to non predictable functions.
+( this somewhat restricts our workload,  because we must either throw or return, and  terminate is ill-formed) a critical system might require all functions to be predictable. however,  for forcing an abrupt exit we can call std abort.

 - `effectless`: